Practical Bayes-Optimal Membership Inference Attacks: Selecting the Decision Threshold

 \section{Selecting the Decision Threshold}

 Since an adversary does not have access to ground truth membership labels, they cannot directly tune the decision threshold (by sweeping $\tau$) to achieve a specific FPR.
 Instead, the adversary must choose a threshold that is expected to yield an FPR close to the maximal tolerated FPR.
-For MIAs based on shadow models, we propose finding such a threshold by designating a subset of the shadow models as simulated target models.
-Because their ground truth membership statuses are known, they can be attacked using the remaining shadow models.
-This allows the adversary to sweep over decision thresholds and identify the values that are expected to approximately yield the desired FPR.
+For MIAs based on shadow models, we propose finding such a threshold by designating a subset of the shadow models as simulated target models, as suggested in \cite{Sab2019,wat2022DifficultyCalibration}.
+The simulated target models can be attacked using the remaining shadow models, possibly employing cross-validation.
+Because the ground-truth training data is known for the shadow models, the adversary can sweep over decision thresholds and identify the values that are expected to approximately yield the desired FPR.